cenviity/data-engineering-zoomcamp/03-data-warehouse/homework.md

 <details>
     <summary>Show / hide</summary>

 The answer is **0 MB for the External Table and 6.41MB for the Materialized Table**.
+See [these two SQL queries](https://github.com/cenviity/data-engineering-zoomcamp-2024/blob/homework-module-3/03-data-warehouse/bigquery_queries.sql#L21-L28).
 </details>

 ## Question 3: